yaro0/ConcertationMtlProject/README.md

 - Dialogue in all levels
 - Hints from Bunny character
 - Ambient music

-- 1st level:
+1st level:
-- character is falling and the player must avoid obstacle for a certain amount of time.
+- Alice is falling into another universe and the player must collect 10 watches to make it to the next level.
+- If the player hits another object they lose a watch.

-- 2nd level:
+2nd level:
+- Character falls into this level
 - Player must find a way to fit Alice through a door.
 - Player realizes that it needs to change lines of code to change the width of the door.
+- Reaction dialogue to the changes the player makes to the code.
+- Alice can goes through the door once the player sets in to be the right size.

 ## Screenshots
 First Level